edwin7026/smitrv/README.md

 The python version used through the testing of the framework is `3.10.0`

 - Verilator is the prefered simulator.
 NOTE: The framework is compatible with Verilator version `4.106` only.
 Any later or earlier versions are incompatible.
 Verilator can be installed by following the guidelines [here](https://verilator.org/guide/latest/install.html#detailed-build-instructions).
 - The testing framework is based on [Cocotb](https://docs.cocotb.org/en/stable/index.html).
 The following command will install the required pip packages.
-In the `test/` directory, run:
+In the root directory of the repository, run:

         $ pip install -r requirements.txt